KenLauLab/pCreode/README.md

 ### Installation for Mac or Linux

-There are two ways to install p-Creode with Mac/Linux operating systems. p-Creode has been implemented using Python2.7 and can be installed the following ways"
+There are two ways to install p-Creode with Mac/Linux operating systems.

 1.
 ```python